escusado/quick-firebase-queue/README.md

 *   **correctness - The code should perform as specified, edge cases and errors should be handled.**
    *   The queue considers workers failing, and report for the error is added if the worker had one.
 *   **style - The code should be well written and easy to understand, comments should be added where necessary.**
-   *   Well thats for the reader to decide :).
-But the same logic and style is followed on front and back, events and oop is used across async logic actions.
+   *   Well thats for you to decide :).
+But the same logic and style is followed on front and back.
 *   **tests - It would be great if there were some test coverage of core logic.**
    *   The drone-simulator, uses all the `firebq` features:
       *   job queuing